-The Sub-Fund does not invest in companies that are involved in the following products and services, provided that a maximum of five percent of the turnover in the company where the investment takes place may refer to activities that are attributable to the specified product or service.
+The Sub-Fund does not invest in companies that are involved with respect to certain products and services according to the screening process described in the answer to question "How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?" above, provided that a maximum of five percent of the turnover in the company where the investment takes place may refer to activities that are attributable to the specified product or service.